sishirbhattarai/User-directory/README.md

   * Filter the users by at least one property.

+ This activity uses Bootstrap, so make sure you `import 'bootstrap/dist/css/bootstrap.min.css';` in `index.js`

+* Be sure to install the axios library by running `npm install axios` in your terminal.

 ## Commit Early and Often

 One of the most important skills to master as a web developer is version control.
 Building the habit of committing via Git is important for two reasons: